-The Brazilian Tapir (Tapirus terrestris) is also called the South American Tapir, the Amazon Tapir, and the Lowland Tapir.
+The Brazilian Tapir (Tapirus terrestris) is a mammal in the Tapiridae family.
+It is also called the South American Tapir, the Amazon Tapir, and the Lowland Tapir.
 It is the largest land mammal in the Amazon.
 It is related to horses and rhinoceroses.
 It is an ungulate (hoofed) mammal.

 The Brazilian Tapir is dark brown, with a paler face.
 It has a short prehensile trunk (like an elephant’s trunk but much shorter).
 Its trunk can grab branches and leaves or pick fruit from trees.
 It has a low crest of hair from the crown down the back of the neck.
 Its round, dark ears have white edges.
 Its tail is short and stubby.

 The Brazilian Tapir can grow to 1.8 metres (6 feet) long and about 77 centimetres (30 inches) tall.

 The Tapir feeds mornings and evenings at water holes.
 It is herbivorous, using its flexible nose to feed on leaves, branches, fruit, grass, and water plants.